jojobobby/Cosmic-Realms/README.md

 -Marketplace

--And A buncha cool tiny features

--/Events (Public Events)
+and more!

 -There's also a ton of unfinished stuff.
 (We never got to finish the update we were working on.
 Feel free to expand on these if you plan on using the source)

 Speical Thanks to:
 ------------------------------------------

--Demon / 09 : Development
+-Demon / 09 : Techincal Lead Developer

--xDelik : Development
+-xDelik : Techincal Developer

--Tidan : Development
+-Tidan : Owner / Content Developer

--Ghostmaree : Development Help
+-Ghostmaree : Base Source Owner

--Keathiz : Development Help
+-Keathiz : Hack Prevention

--Maks/Majster -_- : Development Help
+-Maks/Majster : Content Developer

--Yamano : Artwork/Development Help
+-Yamano : Lead Spriter / Tester

--TehEnd : Artwork
+-TehEnd : Spriter

+-Piorunixst : Tester / Map Designer

 Known Issues (I don't feel like looking into & you should if you want to use this source.)
 --------

--Conditional Effects do not display their condition above player head, instead only shows icon. //"Damage" GameObject.as

--Fps drops. //"attemptAttackAngle" in MapUserInput.as
+-Fps drops. //"attemptAttackAngle" in [MapUserInput.as]

--Moon Closing feature is not finished, should be removed unless you'll be building upon it. //Moon.cs
+-Moon Closing feature is not finished, should be removed unless you'll be building upon it.
+[Moon.cs]

--Tq command has some issues when being used in realm. //RankedCommands.cs "Tq"
+-Tq command has some issues when being used in realm.
+[RankedCommands.cs]

--Chat scaling is set to 0 by default. - I should have fixed this but i cannot test.
+-Chat size is set to 0 by default so you cannot see chat. - I should have fixed this but i cannot test.